 Awards and Honors

-2017 Research Fellow, iSchool at University of Illinois at Urbana Champagne
+6. Research Fellow, Children’s Book Center, iSchool at University of Illinois, Champaign-Urbana, 2016-2018

 School Library Media; Urban Libraries and Education; Multicultural Education; Issues and Trends in Children's and Young Adult Literature; Social and Cultural approaches to Adolescent Literacy Development.